christopher-k-c/nlplugin/readMeUserMetrics.md

     * Check folder has been selected
         * If not plugin options disabled
         * If yes plugin options enabled
-            * Warn if folder is empty
+            * Warn if folder is empty and disable run/watch button
 * Filter contents of folder option (Optional)
     * Define the file type (Optional)
     * Filter by keywords?
 (Optional)
 * Option to monitor how much time you spend per file (Optional)
     * Option to set a time limit per file (kpi target) (Optional)
 * Click Run watch
-    * If folder missing images cancel Run and alert user to move files into the folder before running
+    * If folder missing images disable Run and alert user to move files into the folder before running
     * Clicking run creates a list of files to do/snap shot
         * Creates an object:
             * Folder Path